 Afternoon in Barcelona

-In the evening: Sant Pere, Santa Caterina and La Ribera-Born
+Barcelona in the evening: Sant Pere, Santa Caterina and La Ribera-Born

 When you come out of the Metro at Jaume I you’ll be right in the middle of two of Barcelona’s most historical areas, the Gothic quarter and Sant Pere, Santa Caterina i La Ribera-Born.
 As you’ll have already seen some of the Barri Gòtic in the morning, we recommend heading towards the latter, by walking along the Carrer de l’Argenteria that will take you directly to the church of Santa Maria del Mar.
 If the church is open when you arrive, don’t hesitate to go inside, as it’s one of the largest churches in the city and is certainly the best example of the Catalan Gothic style.
 When you leave the church we suggest that you wander through the narrow streets in between Carrer Princesa and the basilica at your leisure, as well as walking along the Carrer Montcada, the Carrer del Rec and the Passeig del Born, all of which have their own charm.